dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3599: Systemic economic reforms are necessary for equity.
+### T3599: Implementing such a system requires significant structural changes.

 |Support|
 |---|